Arslan2003/Arslan2003/README.md

 **First-Class Graduate Data Scientist**

 Welcome to my GitHub!
 Here, I explore how Machine Learning and AI can revolutionise the Finance sector by wrangling data and building models.
-When I am not coding or crushing bugs, you can catch me on a tennis court, sipping a cup of coffee or geeking out over the latest developments in the Tech inudstry.
+When I am not clicking buttons or crushing bugs, you can catch me on a tennis court, sipping a cup of coffee or geeking out over the latest developments in the Tech industry.

 <br clear="left"/>